tompassarelli/fennec-ui/README.md

 A minimal Firefox CSS theme designed for **first-class Sideberry support** without the typical Firefox UI baggage.
 Inspired by the elegant UX philosophy of Zen Browser.

-Perfect for users who want the stability of using the Firefox browser with the aesthetics of modern, minimal browsers.
+Perfect for users who want the stability of using the Firefox with modenr aesthetics

 - **Seamless Sideberry Integration** - Urlbar inside the sidebar-box, aligned url and icons

 - **Minimal Chrome** - Remove unnecessary Firefox UI elements that clutter the experience

-- **Zen-Mode** - Toggle the entire ui with UTE addon for focused reading
+- **Zen-Mode** - Toggle the entire ui by toggling the sidebar

-Zen-Mode requires Userchrome Toggle Extended, when configured properly, a "fullscreen" type mode is achieved, but with the unique benefit the window can be tiled.

 ![Demo Screenshot](demo-security.png)